 Need for Medical Assistance

-Seek medical assistance immediately if a high fever or signs of pneumonia emerge during or after travel.
+Travelers who develop a high fever or signs of pneumonia during or after travel should seek immediate medical attention.
 Persons who become infected are likely to become very ill quite quickly, and antibiotic treatment and hospitalization are needed.